Linaro/django-crowd-rest-backend/README.md

 	_whether you want to sync django users from Crowd attributes_

 		AUTH_CROWD_ALWAYS_UPDATE_USER = True

+	_whether you want to sync django groups from Crowd groups_

+		AUTH_CROWD_ALWAYS_UPDATE_GROUPS = True
+	If you use any form of group-based autorization/permission checking, you'd rather have this as True (default).
+In particular, AUTH_CROWD_STAFF_GROUP & AUTH_CROWD_SUPERUSER_GROUP settings depend on this.

 	_Django user will get staff flag when Crowd user is in given Crowd group_